kelsi-andrews-development/platform_builder/README.md

 <!--
+Flutter package that automatically chooses the correct widgets for Android and IOS platforms

 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.